AcuChiro

 Acupuncture and Carpal Tunnel Syndrome

 There are several ways in which compression of the median nerve is caused.
 Common conditions that can lead to CTS include arthritis, pregnancy, obesity, diabetes, and hypothyroidism.
-There is a broad range of treatments for carpal tunnel syndrome.
-The treatment of carpal tunnel syndrome is based on the cause and severity of symptoms.
-For example: the workplace desk and chair may need to be updated to help keep the wrist in a more neutral position.
-Nonsteroidal anti-inflammatory drugs can be used to help reduce inflammation and decrease pain.
-However, side effects for the drugs include gastrointestinal discomfort and possible stomach ulcers.
-Occasionally, those with more severe symptoms choose to undergo surgery.
-This involves tearing of the carpal tunnel to relieve pressure on the median nerve.
+For pregnant individuals, pregnancy acupuncture can be a beneficial approach to managing symptoms.
+There is a broad range of treatments for carpal tunnel syndrome, tailored to the cause and severity of symptoms.
+For example, updating the workplace desk and chair may help maintain the wrist in a more neutral position.
+Nonsteroidal anti-inflammatory drugs can be used to reduce inflammation and decrease pain; however, these medications may come with side effects including gastrointestinal discomfort and possible stomach ulcers.
+Occasionally, those with more severe symptoms may choose to undergo surgery, which involves tearing the carpal tunnel to relieve pressure on the median nerve.

-Complications of CTS include weakness and wasting of the muscles at the palm extending towards the thumb.
-This can lead to decreased movement of the fingers.
+Complications of CTS include weakness and wasting of the muscles at the palm extending towards the thumb, potentially leading to decreased movement of the fingers.

-A study by Khosrawi, Moghtaderi, et al., found that acupuncture is highly effective in treating mild to severe forms of carpal tunnel syndrome.
-The study compared several groups of patients with varying degrees of carpal tunnel pain and treated some with acupuncture and wrist splinting and another group with vitamin B1, B6, wrist splinting, and sham acupuncture (acupuncture performed to random points that would not benefit carpal tunnel symptoms).
-The group with acupuncture and wrist splints had significantly better improvement of their carpal tunnel symptoms.
-For further information on acupuncture and its effect on carpal tunnel syndrome:http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3523426/
+Another study by Khosrawi, Moghtaderi, et al., found that acupuncture is highly effective in treating mild to severe forms of carpal tunnel syndrome.
+The study compared several groups of patients with varying degrees of carpal tunnel pain, treating some with acupuncture and wrist splinting, while another group received vitamin B1, B6, wrist splinting, and sham acupuncture (performed at random points that would not benefit carpal tunnel symptoms).
+The group receiving acupuncture and wrist splints showed significantly better improvement in their carpal tunnel symptoms.
+For further information on acupuncture and its effect on carpal tunnel syndrome, visit: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3523426/.

 Copyright © 2026 AcuChiro - All Rights Reserved.